eltorocorp/eltoro-stats-to-csv/README.md

 ## Initial Setup

 The first time you set this up on **windows**, you need to run the `setup.bat` script.

 This will install the requests module for python.

 In a **linux or OSX** environment, you need to also have the requests module.

 Just run `sudo pip install requests` in addition to python2.x installed.

-## Extending This
+## Extending / Next Steps

-Obviously, your needs may vary.
+* You could setup this script as a cron or scheduled task
 * You could automatically FTP or POST or import the CSV within your network
-* If you do not want to build a CSV from your stats, just use the API response directly
+* If you do not want to build a CSV from your stats, just use the API response directly *(an array of objects)*
+* You can query for a single `campaignId`, `orderLineId`, or `creativeId` and get more specific stats
 * If you are doing more than quering stats, use this as a basic guide for API interactions and build your own tools